Fluid-Dynamics-Lab-Nagoya-University/Dynamic-Mode-Decomposition-based-on-Expectation-Maximization-Algorithm/README.md

 function: directory that includes functions essential for performing "main.m"

 ## Note
-Please use "EMDMD.m" function with reference to "main.m" when you want to use EMDMD on your data
+Please use "EMDMD.m" function with reference to "main.m" when you use EMDMD on your data

 ## Copyright
 (C) 2024 Yuto IWASAKI, CCBY